Sphereon-SDK/blockchain-proof-sdk/README.md

 ## Introduction

 Welcome to the blockchain Proof SDK.
-This SDK allows you to prove existence of obecsts at a specific point in teime, without having to worry about the low level details of blockchain or cryptocurrencies.
+This SDK allows you to prove existence of objects at a specific point in time, without having to worry about the low level details of blockchain or cryptocurrencies.
-Actualy the notion of blockchain is hidden away for the most part
+Actualy the notion of blockchain is hidden away for the most part in this API.

 See this page on our website for more information: https://sphereon.com/products/blockchain-api